-M&A refers to the consolidation of companies or assets through different types of financial transactions, including mergers, acquisitions, consolidation agreements, tendering offers, asset acquisitions and management acquisitions.
+Mergers and acquisitions refers to the consolidation of companies or assets through different types of financial transactions, including mergers, acquisitions, consolidation agreements, tendering offers, asset acquisitions and management acquisitions.

-M&A enable firms to develop or minimize the scale and change the nature of their business, or competitive position, as part of strategic planning.
+Mergers and acquisitions enable firms to develop or minimize the scale and change the nature of their business, or competitive position, as part of strategic planning.
 In other words, it refers to the transactions that are combined in some way between two companies.

 Types of Mergers and Acquisitions

 Depending on the economic point of view, or business combinations, mergers and acquisitions may be classified into three types, namely horizontal, vertical and conglomerate.

 Two companies operating in similar industries, which may or may not be direct competitors, make a horizontal merger.

 A vertical merger occurs along the supply chain between a company and its supplier or a customer.
 The enterprise aims to increase or decrease its supply chain and thus strengthen its position within the sector.